 - Use proper fitting personal hearing protection, such as earplugs or earmuffs.
 Base your decision on work conditions and worker preference.
 Hearing protection that is not worn or removed often offers no hearing protection at all.

-- Ensure that the hearing protection being worn limits the sound output level, to ensure workers aren’t exposed to loud sounds coming into the headset via a two-way radio or a music player.
+- Ensure that the hearing protection being worn limits the sound output level, to ensure workers aren’t exposed to loud sounds coming into the headset via two-way radio or a music player.
 Some music players can max out at 103dB.
 This can be just as damaging as the industrial noises in the work environment.

 - Provide quiet areas where workers can get away from the hazardous noises to allow time for hearing to recover.